marcus-grant/notes/pcde-module24-content.md

 electricity consumption for different parts of the workplace.
 Those widgets could then be used to determine how to best lower those costs.

+## Discussion 24.3: Use Cases for Kafka

+### Discussion 24.3: Introduction

+Kafka is used to create live streaming data pipelines and applications.
+As you continue to learn about data streaming platforms, you will build on your understanding of how Kafka is useful for maintaining a steady messaging queue of data when the volume of data is massive.

+This discussion will help you determine whether or not Kafka would be useful for a particular project scenario.
+Some project scenarios in which Kafka can be useful are:

+#### Discussion 24.3: Project Scenarios

+* Financial Domain: Kafka is used for fraud detection at [ING Bank][kafka-case-ing].
+* Stock Market: The Pan-European stock exchange uses Kafka to power its [event-driven trading platform][kafka-case-trading].
+* Location Sharing Applications:
+  The [Real Time Locating System (RLTS)][kafka-case-rlts] uses Kafka to track transportation and logistics data to track the location of assets or people in real time.
+* Web Traffic Tracking: Kafka can be used to track clicks, likes, and views on platforms such as Twitter, Amazon, and Google.
+  For example,
+  Kafka can be used to collect [web application metrics][kafka-case-web-metric] and to [analyze website visitors][kafka-case-web-visit] in real time.
+* Business Applications: Kafka enables organizations to process live streams of large volumes of data to manage modern workloads.
+  This [real time processing of massive data streams][kafka-case-rt-big-data] helps a variety of organizations to manage their businesses.
+  Kafka is used by organizations in a variety of sectors including:
+  [Audi, BMW, Disney, Generali, Paypal, Tesla, Unity][kafka-case-big-co] Walmart, William Hill and more Links to an external site.”
+(Waehner 2020).

+### Discussion 24.3: Instructions

+The key questions to consider when assessing whether or not to use Kafka for a specific project are:

+* Will the application transfer or create gigabytes of data on a daily basis?
+* Do you think a simple message queue could easily handle the data or communication packets created by those utilizing the application?

+For your discussion post,
+choose any two project scenarios from the list above or research your own use case examples.
+Explain a case in which you would use Kafka and a case in which this tool might not be the best choice.
+Be sure to address the two questions above in both scenarios that you analyze.

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+### Discussion 24.3: Submission

+Kafka seemingly is capable of Gigabyte per seconds and up of data transfers.
+It's hard to know just how much it is capable of because it would take so many nodes to test where parallelism is limited.
+It is however a complex way to implement MQTT based pipelines, so it's important to determine if it's overkill for the application.
+The two use cases I chose are that of collecting and distributing web metrics and analyzing website visitation.

+#### Kafka in Web App Metrics Cases

+The lightweight MQTT protocol and the intermittent nature of web applications and their collection of various usage metrics, makes Kafka great at collecting extremely numerous streams of usage metrics.
+Seemingly, even some of the most popular sites on the internet like YouTube or Facebook might not overload a large enough Kafka cluster when collecting user interface metrics.
+However, if it's a web app with less traffic, this could easily be overkill.
+User metrics during a web app is likely no more than a few hundred bytes of data per second in intermittent bursts and a single Mosquitto message queue and through personal testing Mosquitto is at least capable of hundreds of megabytes a second, meaning about a million simultaneous users should be possible.

+#### Kafka in Website Visitation Analysis

+Kafka is great for analyzing website visitation because of its scalability and the lightweight protocol of MQTT.
+It's easy to imagine a Kafka cluster that can handle the data of many millions of site visit counters embedded in CDN servers or javascript scripts counting visits.
+It's very similar to collecting metrics to web applications and very likely if you're collecting web app metrics you're also collecting visit metrics as well.
+Since it's much simpler data to transmit, even with trackers embedded, it's unlikely unless you're in the top 500 of visited sites that you need something like Kafka for visit metrics by itself.